-Beginning with the fall 2017 entering class, SAT and/or ACT scores are an optional component of the admission evaluation process for first-year applicants.
-This change was the result of a thorough two-year long review of Willamette’s admission process by the Faculty Admission Committee.
-It found that success in an academically rigorous college preparatory curriculum was a stronger predictor of success at Willamette than either SAT or ACT scores.
+Beginning with the fall 2017 entering class, SAT and ACT scores are an optional component of the admission evaluation process for first-year applicants.
+This change was the result of a thorough two-year-long review of Willamette’s admission process by the Faculty Admission Committee.
+It found that success in an academically rigorous college preparatory curriculum was a stronger predictor of success at Willamette than standardized test performance.
 Applicants may decide for themselves whether or not their test results accurately reflect their academic ability and potential.
-Those applying test optional will be required to submit a short (250 word) additional essay reflecting on the University motto Non nobis solum nati sumus - Not unto ourselves alone are we born.
 For candidates electing to submit them, test scores will be reviewed along with other indicators of academic ability.

 In March 2016, the Collegeboard began administering a redesigned SAT.
 Applicants who decide to include their SAT results as part of their applications will NOT be required to submit the optional written section (SAT Essay).
 Willamette will accept scores from tests administered before March 2016.

-The Admission committee will "superscore" the ACT as well as the SAT.
+The Admission committee will "superscore" both the SAT and ACT.
 For students who submit scores from multiple SAT exams taken prior to March 2016, Willamette will accept the highest Math, Critical Reading and Writing scores.
 Willamette will also superscore the highest Math and Evidence-Based Reading and Writing scores from students who submit scores from the redesigned SAT after March 2016.

 Willamette will NOT combine results from the Redesigned and pre-Redesign SAT exams to create a new total score.